sadakosa/pokedex-express-users/README.md

 2. Run `npm install` to install dependencies
 3. Create a new Postgres database by running `createdb pokemons -U <your_username>`
 4. Run `psql -U <your_username> -d pokemons -a -f tables.sql` to create a `pokemon` table in the database
-5. Look in the starter file called `index.js`, run `nodemon` to start local server on port 3000
+5. t Look in the starter file called `index.js`, run `nodemon` to start local server on port 3000
 6. Open `localhost:3000` on your browser and see the home page

 ## Deliverables